Castell Coch: Other rooms

 The Windlass Room, or Winch Room, is in the Gatehouse, entered from the Drawing Room.
 It contains a working mechanism for operating the drawbridge and the portcullis.
 The equipment was originally intended for the second floor, which Burges considered the most historically authentic location.
 When later design modifications led him to move Lord Bute's Bedroom into that space, the equipment was simplified and placed on the first floor.
 The Windlass Room includes murder holes, which Burges thought would have enabled medieval inhabitants of the castle to pour boiling water and oil on attackers.

-An oratory, originally fitted to the roof of the Well Tower but removed before 1891, was decorated with twenty stained glass windows.
+An oratory or chapel, originally fitted to the roof of the Well Tower but removed before 1891, was decorated with twenty stained-glass windows.
 Ten of these windows are displayed at Cardiff Castle, while the other ten are displayed on site; two missing windows having been returned to the castle in 2011.
+Pullan, in a paper read to the annual meeting of the Royal Institute of British Architects on 17 April 1882, just before the first anniversary of Burges's death, included a description of the chapel; "of wooden construction, partly projecting on immense wooden brackets towards the courtyard, and forming a most picturesque object".
 Other rooms in the castle include Lady Margaret Bute's Bedroom, the servants' hall and the kitchen.